glam-imperial/semantic_speech_emotion_recognition/README.md

-# semantic_speech_emotion_recognition
+# Speech Emotion Recognition using Semantic Information

-This repository contains the code for our paper `Speech Emotion Recognition using Semantic Information`.
+This repository contains the code for our paper `Speech Emotion Recognition using Semantic Information` (ICASSP 2021).